Ahmed el Koshery,

 Antoine Garapon is a founding member of IEDJA.

 A lawyer by training, Amr Soliman holds a master’s degree in comparative international private law from the University of Jean Moulin Lyon III.
 He is a doctoral candidate from the same university.
 Amr joined IHEJ in March 2013 where he was responsible for the Arab countries development programme.
 Before joining IHEJ, Amr Soliman was deputy director for “Governance” at the French Embassy in Cairo.
 Since October 2013, he is Secretary General and founder of IEDJA.
 Amr returned to Egypt in 2015 as an advisor for the European Commission’s project on the Modernization of the Administration of Justice in Egypt.
+Today he a non-active member.

 Deputy secretary general